-In the first post in this series, I introduced the concept of the minimum viable capability (MVC).
-While the intent of the minimum vable product (MVP) strategy is to focus on rapidly developing and validating only essential product features, MVC adapts this strategy to systems that are too large, too complex, or too critical for MVP.
+In the first post in this series, I introduced the concept of the Minimum Viable Capability (MVC).
+While the intent of the Minimum Viable Product (MVP) strategy is to focus on rapidly developing and validating only essential product features, MVC adapts this strategy to systems that are too large, too complex, or too critical for MVP.

 MVC is a scalable approach to validating a system of capabilities, each at the earliest possible time.
 Capability scope is limited (minimum) so that it may be produced as soon as possible.
 For MVP, as soon as possible is often a just a few weeks.
 But what does as soon as possible mean for an MVC?
 This post explores how technical dependencies and testability determine that, and what this implies for a system roadmap.
 Let's start with the pattern of MVC activities to produce a major release.

 Cyber-physical systems can comprise hundreds or thousands of distinct capabilities.
 Typically a capability is achieved by integrating software items (SI), hardware items (HI), and other capabilities.
 Each capability depends on the presence of these components or at least a proxy sufficient for testing.
 Eventually, MVCs will become full capabilities (FCs).
 Taking all this into consideration, laying out a feasible and effective CPS roadmap is an enduring puzzle.
 The following steps sketch how the MVC strategy can solve this puzzle.
 MVC relies on Agile practices, so the overall plan is fluid, but sprint backlogs are not.
 The following order is typical, but should be adapted as needed: